Eamon Ryan: Second term in government (2020–2024)

 On 27 June 2020, following 139 days of negotiations, the members of Fianna Fáil, Fine Gael and the Green Party all voted in favour of entering government together as a coalition.
 There had been concern that the proposal would not be accepted by the Green members, as the proposal required that it pass with 66% of the members in favour it.
 However, in the end, 76% of the Green Party membership voted in favour of the deal.
 The Irish Times journalist Pat Leahy described the vote to enter government as "vindication" for Ryan's leadership of the party and suggested it would strengthen his hand in the subsequent Green Party leadership contest.
 Green Party rules require a leadership election within 6 months of a general election in Ireland.
 Ryan sought re-election, and Deputy Leader Catherine Martin also contested the position, leading to the 2020 Green Party leadership election.
 Ryan was considered to represent the moderate "Old Guard" who were in favour of entering government while Martin was considered to represent younger, more radical Green party members apprehensive about working with Fianna Fáil or Fine Gael.
 On 23 July 2020, Ryan was re-elected as Green Party leader, defeating deputy leader Catherine Martin by 994 votes (51.24%) to 946 (48.76%).

 On entering the government, Ryan was appointed as Minister for the Environment, Climate and Communications and Minister for Transport.
 He commissioned the building of nine new gas-fired power plants to prevent the risk of electricity shortages.
+In May 2022, Ryan ruled out nuclear power as an option for Ireland's transition away from fossil fuels, arguing that offshore wind was cheaper and better suited to the Irish system.

 In June 2021, Ryan received the Green Leader Award.

+In 2022, Ryan was appointed by the European Union as its chief negotiator for climate damage reparation at the 2022 United Nations Climate Change Conference (COP27) in Egypt.
+He went on to serve a similar role at COP28 in Dubai and COP29 in Baku.

 On 17 December 2022, he was re-appointed to the same positions following Leo Varadkar's re-appointment as Taoiseach.
 On 9 April 2024, the same occurred following Simon Harris' appointment as Taoiseach.

 On 18 June 2024, following a poor showing for the Green Party in local and European elections, he announced that he was stepping down as leader of the Green Party and would not contest the 2024 general election.